 Blue-crowned laughingthrushes used to be trapped in large numbers to be sold as pets.
 However, in 1998 an export ban stopped this trapping.
 However, these birds face a number of current threats, including road building and urban development, which has destroyed nesting and roosting habitats.
 Blue-crowned laughingthrushes are not protected, and nests built inside schools have been destroyed by students.
 This species has a very small population (fewer than 350 in 2016), which means it could be affected by a loss of genetic diversity.

 A number of initiatives are helping to conserve this species.
 A small number of protected areas have been established.
 Studbooks have been set up to coordinate and track the blue-crowned laughingthrushes which are kept in captivity in zoos and private collections.
-A Conservation Action Plan has been set up and is reviewed every year.
-Education work has been carried out in local schools and bird monitoring groups have been set up in the schools.
+Education work has been carried out in local schools in eastern China, where bird monitoring groups have now been established.

 No upcoming events